ellifteria/grafe/docs/content/index.md

 Template: page
 ---

-grafē is a simple static site generator written by [[https://elliberes.me|Elli Beres]].
+grafē is a simple static site generator.
-It uses:
-- [yuin](https://github.com/yuin)'s [goldmark](https://github.com/yuin/goldmark) parser and goldmark extensions for markdown parsing
-- [abhinav](http://abhinavg.net/)'s [wikilink](https://go.abhg.dev/goldmark/wikilink) and [anchor](https://go.abhg.dev/goldmark/anchor) goldmark extension for wiki-style links and anchor links
-- litao91's [goldmark-mathjax](https://github.com/litao91/goldmark-mathjax) goldmark extension for MathJax support

 ## Installation